 For the end of her novel, she chooses to remain one of the protagonists and find her new path, while reaching out to other communities abroad.
 Who wins the war between the two?

 I tried to talk about the war and the involvement of Kurdish women in the war in Syria through two 15-year-old protagonists who are not old enough to fight but are somehow direct witnesses, co-participants in the lives of the fighting girls.
 Aniya, the most educated, the one who comes from a wealthy and militant family, eventually chooses to emigrate with her family to Germany and from there to help the Kurdish cause.
 Delal, the poorest and most unfortunate, condemned to a forced, unwanted marriage, through war becomes aware that her struggle for the cause is also the struggle for her "liberation".
 She stays in Rojava, in her village but finds her independence, her inner freedom, maybe even a love.
 I didn't think of which of the two paths was better, or more correct.
 I looked at what seemed to me possible real scenarios.
 The right recipe does not exist.
 Delal could leave but choose to stay.
 Aniya chooses another similarly difficult pathpanied.
 Emigration here is not an escape but another way of being present and struggling.
 They are two valid and possible alternatives, both legitimate.

 The war in Syria followed her as a spokeswoman for Italy of the United Nations Agency.
 What future does that country have?

 It was a bloody, long conflict, costing many human lives and suffering between sieges, violence, destruction of ancient cities like Aleppo.
 I hope that Syria can find the peace that seems closer today.
-To the Kurds of Syria, I hope to achieve that form of autonomy within the Syrian state they hope for.
+I wish the Kurds of Syria to achieve that form of autonomy within the Syrian state they want.

 Photo: US Army / web